 This is an exciting opportunity for The Infants’ Home to provide services for children and families in our community for many years to come.

-This will happen with minimal disruption to our existing programs and routines.
-We will continue to operate all our services and undertake building work in stages.
+Our growth will happen with minimal disruption to our existing programs and routines.
+We will continue to operate all our services and undertake the building work in stages.

 It is a mammoth task, and we appreciate any involvement, help or support.